devfans/redis-Async/README.md

 ## NOTE:
-Not all redis command are covered yet.
+Not all redis commands are covered yet.
 Please use it after release `0.1.0`.

 ## Setup & Install